cyrbil/GameOnCanvas/README.md

     }

     // create our first scene that just contains the background...
-    // we add a new object to the scene, coming from the in game resource �background� var gameScene = new scene([
+    // we add a new object to the scene, coming from the in game resource background var gameScene = new scene([
-        // preloaded resources are in game�s �resources� object new obj(game.resources.background)
+        // preloaded resources are in game's resources object new obj(game.resources.background)
     ]);
     // obj can be image, resources or shapes